medical cross

 • Jaundice

-Chronic hepatitis C, clinically speaking, has a habit of only being found by accident – as it can go years without any symptoms at all.
+Chronic hepatitis C, clinically speaking, has a habit of only being found by accident as it can go years without any symptoms at all.
 Like all forms of hepatitis, your liver becomes inflamed, impairing its ability to work effectively.
-Unfortunately, the virus can eventually lead to any number of things if left untreated, including liver cancer, cirrhosis, and fatal scarring of the liver.
+Unfortunately, the virus can eventually lead to any number of conditions if left untreated, including liver cancer, cirrhosis, and fatal scarring of the liver.

 Hepatitis Diagnosis Treatments and Cures